 - The Social Research Methodology Centre, which has a strong interest in the application of both qualitative and quantitative social research methods to empirical and methodological issues.

 - The Centre for Comparative Social Surveys which hosts the multi-nation European Social Survey (ESS) funded by the European Commission, European Science Foundation and national funding agencies.

 The MPhil/PhD programme is a research training doctorate mainly aimed at students who wish to pursue a career in academic research.
 In addition to attending formal courses in advanced research methods, PhD students carry out an extended piece of original, empirical research under the direction of one or more members of academic staff.
 The degree of PhD is awarded on successful completion of the research methods courses, the submission of a thesis embodying the results of the programme of research and successful performance in an oral examination based on the thesis.

-Applicants should have a track record of high academic achievement, demonstrated by a good undergraduate degree with at least a second class (upper division) pass or equivalent, Applicants should note that while possession of a good Masters level degree with at least a pass with merit (or equivalent) is preferred, it is not a mandatory criterion.
+- A track record of high academic achievement, demonstrated by a good undergraduate degree with at least a second class (upper division) pass or equivalent.

 For students whose first language is not English, the following qualifications will meet the English language requirement for entry to a postgraduate course of study:

 - A first degree from a UK university or from the CNAA.

 - A first degree from an overseas institution recognised by the University as providing adequate evidence of proficiency in the English language, for example, from institutions in Australia, Canada or the USA.